 By its composition, the Department of Visual Arts is biased in the direction of actively producing artists and critics whose presence at the center of the contemporary art world necessitates reconsideration and reevaluation of artistic productions, their information structure, and significance.
 Consequently, a flexible introductory program of historically based courses has been devised mainly to provide the student an opportunity to concentrate on areas involving significantly different aesthetic and communication structures.
 A series of studio courses, in which painting and sculpture are included, is presented to bring the student into direct contact with the real contingencies compelling redistribution of aesthetic attitudes and reinterpretation of genres.
 Because of the exploratory nature of our program, the department is prepared to emphasize new media that would traditionally be considered to have scant relation to the visual arts.
-Thus courses in theatrical events, linguistic structures, etc., are provided.
-In this context, theoretical courses with a media orientation, as in film, video, photography, or computing, are offered also.
+Thus, courses in theatrical events, linguistic structures, etc., are provided.
+In this context, theoretical courses with a media orientation, as in film, video, photography, or computing, are also offered.

 The Department of Visual Arts is located in the Mandeville Center for the Arts.
-In addition, faculty and graduate students have offices/studios/ research spaces in the Visual Arts Facility located in Eleanor Roosevelt College.
+In addition, faculty and graduate students have offices/studios/research spaces in the Visual Arts Facility located in Eleanor Roosevelt College.
 Facilities and equipment are available to undergraduates in both the Mandeville Center and at the campus-wide Media Center, providing the opportunity to study painting, drawing, photography, computing in the arts, 16mm film, performance, sculpture, and video.
 Facilities at the Media Center include portable video recording equipment, video and audio editing suites, non-linear editing, and production studios.
-The department also has the in-house capacity to process and print black and white 16mm film.
 Additional film equipment available includes an animation stand, optical printer, two sound-mixing studios, and numerous film editing suites.
 Courses in computing in the arts take place in the Silicon Graphics/Mac/NT lab located at the Visual Arts Facility, the INTEL-shared lab in the Applied Physics and Mathematics building, and a new dedicated ICAM lab in building 201 University Center.